Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

-If $b$ contains a Gaussian process with a non-sparse covariance matrix, both the computational cost and the required memory do not scale well in the number of observed locations.
-In this case, one has to rely on some approximation to make calculations feasible.
-We choose to use a Vecchia approximation \citep{vecchia1988estimation, datta2016hierarchical, katzfuss2017general, finley2019efficient}, also denoted as nearest-neighbor Gaussian process (NNGP) model by \citet{datta2016hierarchical}, as it has several advantages over other Gaussian process approximations for large data \citep{guinness2018permutation}.
-Roughly speaking, the idea of the Vecchia approximation is to approximate a Cholesky factor of the precision matrix using a sparse matrix and thus also obtain a sparse approximate precision matrix.
+Intuitively, the idea of Vecchia's approximation is to approximate a Cholesky factor of the precision matrix using a sparse matrix and thus to obtain a sparse approximate precision matrix.
 In the following, we briefly review how this is obtained in our case and then show how gradients of the negative log-likelihood given in \eqref{grad_covpar} can be calculated efficiently.
 To the best of our knowledge, the latter result is novel.